-4.11 Officers are accountable to their Executive Head of Service or Head of Service.
-While officers must always seek to assist Portfolio Holders and Chairmen (or indeed any Member), they must not, in so doing, go beyond the bounds of whatever authority they have been given by their Executive Head of Service or Head of Service.
-Members must not deliberately put staff in a position that could give rise to conflict between them and their Manager and/or Executive Head of Service or Head of Service.
+4.11 Officers are accountable to their Strategic Director or Head of Service.
+While officers must always seek to assist Portfolio Holders and Chairmen (or indeed any Member), they must not, in so doing, go beyond the bounds of whatever authority they have been given by their Strategic Director or Head of Service.
+Members must not deliberately put staff in a position that could give rise to conflict between them and their Manager and/or Strategic Director or Head of Service.